GraysonSpidle/Base256uMath/README.md

 # Base256uMath
+Math library for big unsigned numbers.

-I wrote this repo for another project.
+I wrote this repo for another project and decided to share it with the world.
-I wanted a library that could manipulate large unsigned numbers with the capability of:
+I intend to keep this repo licensed with the unlicense license for the foreseeable future.
+I don't claim to be the greatest mathematician or the greatest computer scientist, but this gets the job done.
+I've had a lot of fun writing it and I've learned a lot on my journey.

+## Capabilities

+This library covers all the basic operators a number should need:
 - add
 - subtract
 - multiply
 - divide
 - modulo
+- increment
+- decrement
+- compare
+- is zero (essentially the opposite of the `bool()` operator)
+- bit shifting
+- bitwise and
+- bitwise or
+- bitwise xor
+- bitwise not

+And also some extra functions:
 - log2

-I also wanted the library to be trivially convertible for CUDA code, which had a laundry list of things I could not use.

-I was dissatisfied with the choices I found, so I made this.
-I don't claim to be the greatest mathematician or computer scientist, but this gets the job done.

-I've had a lot of fun writing it and I learned a lot on my journey.
+- log256
+- min
+- max

+### CUDA
+This library was designed to be compatible with CUDA.
+What that means is the functions are designed (and tested) to work on NVIDIA CUDA enabled GPUs.
+I don't have an array of GPUs to test this on (I use a `Quadro K2200` for testing), so if there is a problem on newer GPUs then I will not be aware of it.

 ## Targets
 - `C++14` language standard
 - Big Endian machine
 - 64 bit machines (until I can confirm that it works on 32 bit).
-- msvc and gcc compiler (nvcc support is coming)
+- msvc and gcc compiler
+- cuda support (although I would only qualify it as "barely" right now)

 ## Installation
 Your typical installation should be fairly simple.
 Drag and drop the header and source files into their appropriate directories in your project.